Virgem da Lapa

 Virgem da Lapa ([viʁˈʒẽj da ˈlapɐ]) is a Brazilian municipality located in the northeast of the state of Minas Gerais.
 Its population as of 2020 was estimated to be 13,740 people living in a total area of 871 km².
 The city belongs to the mesoregion of Jequitinhonha and to the microregion of Araçuaí.
 It became a municipality in 1948.

+Geography

 Virgem da Lapa is located just on the left bank (north) of the Jequitinhonha River at an elevation of 385 meters (center of the town).
 The climate is semi-arid and the region suffers from periodic drought.